-Dave Chapelle Quietly Dropped A Special Focused On Police Brutality
+Dave Chappelle Quietly Dropped A Special Focused On Police Brutality

 The murmurs started earlier in the week.
 Dave Chappelle was hosting impromptu comedy sets in Ohio.
-The performances, held in an outdoor theater, were said to be loose, follow social distancing protocols, and vaguely resemble the variety show format of Dave Chapelle’s Block Party.
+The performances, held in an outdoor theater, were said to be loose, follow social distancing protocols, and vaguely resemble the variety show format of Dave Chappelle’s Block Party.
 Thursday night, one of Chappelle’s sets from these shows was quietly released on Netflix’s YouTube account, titled 8:46 — the length of time that police officer Derek Chauvin kneeled on the neck of George Floyd, killing him.

 The comedy aspect of the 27-minute performance works whenever Chappelle goes for laughs.
 He makes a throwaway joke about Azealia Banks and curses out both Laura Ingraham and Candance Owens.
 His ability to make people crack up with nothing more than well-placed emphasis is on full display.
 But it quickly becomes clear that a real, raw conversation was much more important to Chappelle in creating this set than punchlines.
 The description of the video on Netflix says as much — “Normally I wouldn’t show you something so unrefined, I hope you understand.”